Coderbeep/obsidian-docs/en/Plugins/Graph view.md

 2. In the search box, type a search query for the notes you want to add to the group.
 3. Click the colored circle to give the group a color.

-To learn about how you can write more advanced search queries, refer to [[Search]].
+To learn about how you can write more advanced search queries, refer to [[en/Plugins/Search]].

 ### Display